-‘Nankatayi’ can be called as Indian biscuits.
+‘Nankatayi’ or Nankatai can be called as Indian biscuits(cookies).
 I had thought this is a Konkani name, but recently I came across this name in many of the food blogs.
 So I guess this dish does not need any introduction.

 When I was a kid, I was a big fan of Nankatayi.
-We had the round oven aluminum base and glass top, I haven’t seen any such ovens anywhere these days) at home.
-It used to take ages to bake anything and with the power fluctuations and power cuts at our village, things became worst over time.
-After getting the oven repaired for many times, finally mom stopped using it :(.
+We had the round oven aluminum base and glass top, I haven’t seen any such ovens anywhere these days.
+It used to take ages to bake anything and with the power fluctuations and power cuts at our hometown, things became worst over time.
+After getting the oven repaired for many times, finally mom stopped using it.

 Her Nankatayis were the best I have ever had.
 I guess it is mostly because of the prolonged procedure she used to follow.
 She used to make the dough in the morning and start baking in the evening, allowing the dough to stand for 4-5 hrs.
 When I prepared them here, I cut down the standing time to 30mins (because I was in a hurry).
 Still they turned out great.

 - Heat vanaspati/ghee till it melts and add it to flour.